shubham909/sentiment-analysis/README.md

 # Tweets on Indian Railways:
   * Over 2000 Tweets have been fetched for the query '@RailMinIndia' using twitter api.
-  * Extracted tweets consisted mostly of complaints and anouncements about railways.
+  * Extracted tweets consisted mostly of complaints and anouncements about Railways.

 # Pre Processing:
 As tweets generally contained a lot of unwanted texts like- **RT, @handle, punctuations, emojis, hashtags and url**.
 This needed sufficient cleaning before any further use of data.